dead-claudia/journald-exporter/README.md

         - If you set up a TLS proxy in the previous step, use the port you set that up with, not the one for the exporter.
     - Authorization: Basic auth with user `metrics` and password set to the key generated earlier

-    If you're scraping locally from Prometheus or similar (like [Grafana Agent](https://grafana.com/docs/agent/latest/)), your scrape config should look something like this, where `$name` is the value generated from step 5:
+    If you're scraping locally from Prometheus or similar (like [Grafana Agent](https://grafana.com/docs/agent/latest/)), your scrape config should look something like this:

     ```yaml
     # Add this to the `scrape_configs:` section of your Prometheus config
     - job_name: journald-exporter
       authorization:
-        credentials_file: /etc/prometheus-keys/$name
+        credentials_file: /etc/prometheus-keys/journald-exporter.key
       static_configs:
       - targets:
         - localhost:12345